 - Physical Protection: You must limit physical access to and protect and monitor your physical facility and support infrastructure that houses your information systems.

-- System & Communications Protections: You must monitor, control and protect data at the boundaries of your system, employ architectural designs, software development techniques and system engineering principles that promote effective information security.
+- System & Communications Protections: You must monitor, control, and protect data at the boundaries of your system, and employ architectural designs, software development techniques, and system engineering principles that promote effective information security.